We couldn’t do what we do without our great partners

 Washington University in St. Louis

 Since 2013, MSG has partnered with the Brown School of Social Work at Washington University in St. Louis by providing practicum opportunities for graduate students studying Social Work and/or Public Health.
 In 2017, MSG hosted Professor Carolyn Lesorogol and twelve graduate students focusing on participatory development tools.

 University of Colorado at Boulder

 The University of Colorado is the alma mater of co-founder Bruce Pelz and home to the Mortenson Center in Engineering for Developing Communities.
-MSG has participated in the Center’s annual WASH Symposium since 2015 and has hosted CU students in Tanzania.
+MSG has participated in the Center’s annual WASH Symposium since 2015 and has hosted several CU students in Tanzania.
 In 2016, MSG hosted professor Beth Osnes; together, we conducted research on the vocal empowerment of women.